 Completely Disable Spell Checker & Auto-Correct in Windows 10

 1. Press Windows Key + R and type following and hit Enter:

 2. In the System32 folder so opened, type MsSpell in the search box and hit Enter.
-This will result up four files as shown below.
-Check out this thread to add Take Ownership to right click context menu to take ownership of these files.
-After adding the Take Ownership effect, right click over these four files individually and take their ownership.
+This will result in up to four files as shown below.
+Check out this thread to add Take Ownership to the right-click context menu to take ownership of these files.
+After adding the Take Ownership effect, right-click over these four files individually and take their ownership.

 In the future, if you again want to restore or re-enable the auto-correct feature, just rename these files to their original name and turn on both the options in Windows Settings.